 Vintage Emporium – Another great brunch/lunch spot, or just a place to do some work and get a coffee.
 Good food with some lovely healthy options, set in a quiet space with colonial architecture.
 District 1 location is cozy, and the Thao Dien location is much more grand and colonial.

-El Camino Korean Tacos – Tasty tacos in Saigon.
+El Camino Korean Tacos – Categorized this one under North American, because, well, tacos.
+And those are some tasty tacos in Saigon.
 Most taquerias in Saigon serve up tiny portions that leave me hungry for more, but this no-fuss place is very generous.
 Bonus point: their chips are light and crispy, just the way it should be.

 Tuk Tuk – Reliable Thai restaurant that we frequent.
 A few locations scattered around town.
 We frequent the Phu Nhuan location that’s more spacious.